hayleyw7/pokedex/README.md

 This project was a group project for Turing School of Software & Design during module 3.
 [The project rubric is linked here.](https://frontend.turing.edu/projects/module-3/stretch.html)

+Note: Since the group completed the project and received a grade, the App has been significantly updated and edited on this personal fork.

 ## A Little Bit About the Developers
 <img src="https://raw.githubusercontent.com/PokeAPI/sprites/master/sprites/pokemon/other/dream-world/25.svg" alt="Pikachu" width="100" align="right"/>